Bendeo/ca-bar-exam-study-calendar/README.md

 - **Full_Study_Calendar.md** - Complete 9-week calendar with all daily tasks
 - **Week_1.md** through **Week_9.md** - Individual weekly schedules
-- **Study_Tips.md** - General study strategies and exam day preparation

-## Schedule Format

-Each day is divided into TWO time blocks:
-- **Morning** - First study session
-- **Afternoon (1)** - Second study session

-Time estimates are provided for each task.

 ## How to Use This Calendar

-1. Follow the daily tasks in Morning and Afternoon (1) blocks
+Each day is organized into two study blocks:
+- **Morning** - Primary study sessions
+- **Afternoon (1)** - Additional practice and review

-2. Tasks include lectures, practice questions, essays, and review sessions
+Tasks include lectures, practice questions, essays, and review sessions with time estimates for each task.
-3. Adjust timing as needed for your pace
-4. Take 10-15 minute breaks between study sessions

 ## Study Tips

+- Take 10-15 minute breaks between study sessions
 - Review mistakes immediately after practice questions
 - Get 7-8 hours of sleep each night
 - Stay hydrated and maintain healthy eating habits
 - Use active recall and spaced repetition techniques
-- Stick to the schedule as closely as possible

 ## Exam Day